 Branded Shapes and Graphic Elements

 Once you have your color palette in place, you can start to think about how you might apply the color in print and online.
 Many brands use shapes and simple graphics to provide detail and added interest to their media.
 A simple geometric shape or abstract background makes an interesting alternative to blank space.
 Look for vector designs or abstract backgrounds to further customize.
-Apply your brand colors and use them across social media images, ads, stationery, signage and packaging.
-The purpose of these graphics is not to distract from your logo and other more important content, but to simply add a professional layered look to your whole brand design.
+One of our most useful branding tips is applying your brand colors and use them across social media images, ads, stationery, signage and packaging.
+The purpose of these graphics is not to distract from your logo and other more important content, but to simply add a professional layered look to your overall brand design.

 Consistently Styled Photography